 Each iteration of DNN training on a mini-batch consists of a forward pass to compute a loss and a backward pass to update the DNN weights with gradients computed from the loss.
-Figure 3 illustrates all of the matrix computations required for both forward and backward passes for one convolutional layer in a CNN (fully connected layers operate in a similar manner).
-Both a convolutional view and a corresponding matrix operation view are presented.
+Figure 3 illustrates all of the matrix computations required for both forward and backward passes for one convolutional layer in a CNN (fully connect layers operate in a similar manner).
+Both the convolutional view and the corresponding matrix operation view are presented.
 During the forward pass, the input activations (A) are convolved with the layer weights (W) to compute the output (O) as depicted in Figure 3a.
-Then, Ois passed through normalization and a non-linear activation function, to become the input activations for the next layer.
+Then, O will be passed through normalization and a non-linear activation function, to become the input activations for the next layer.

 During the backward pass, two convolutions are performed at each layer.
-Figure 3b shows how the output gradients ∇O are convolved with the transposed weights W^T to compute the activation gradients ∇A , which will then be passed to the preceding layer.
-In Figure 3c, the transposed input activations A^T are convolved with the output gradients ∇O in order to compute the weight gradients ∇W .
-These weight gradients ∇W are then added in an elementwise fashion with the weights W in order to compute the updated weights W'.
-For other types of optimizers, such as Adam [30], additional operations are required to compute the first and second moments before updating the weights W.
+Figure 3b shows how the output gradients $\nabla O$ are convolved with the transposed weights $W^T$ to compute the activation gradients $\nabla A$ , which will be passed to the layer below.
+In Figure 3c, the transposed input activations $A^T$ are convolved with the output gradients $\nabla O$ in order to compute the weight gradients $\nabla W$ .
+These weight gradients $\nabla W$ are then added in an elementwise fashion with the weights W in order to compute the updated weights W'.